0

 So, whether you eat or drink, or whatever you do, do all to the glory of God (1 Corinthians 10:31).

-These are great verses; I am sure they are not new to you.
+These verses are great, and I am sure they are familiar to you.
 Perhaps you have read them many times but are still battling the bulge.
 May I be honest?
-I struggle, too.
+I struggle with weight gain, too.
 Sometimes, the Word of God comes across as a book of black letters on white pages—especially if we do not approach the Bible biblically.
-It’s vital to know that the words in the Bible are not magic.
+It’s vital to know that the words in the Bible are not magical, like waving a wand.
 There is power, but that power does not work passively, randomly, or arbitrarily.
-The power of the Word works in proportion to our proper engagement with those Words while actively praying, authentically seeking, humbly expecting, practically applying, and transparently living in the context of community.
+The power of the Word works in proportion to our proper engagement with those Words while actively praying, authentically seeking, humbly expecting, practically applying, and transparently living in the context of a biblical community.

 Thinking Biblically

-If we think wrongly about the change process, we will become disappointed when circumstances like weight do not change.
-The issue here is not so much over-reliance on the Word of God as it is a lack of understanding of what the change process requires.
-It is like teaching a child to do right, but he does not follow through with your guidance because he does not know how.
+If we think wrongly about the change process, we will become disappointed when our weight does not move the needle in the right direction.
+The issue here is not an under-appreciation of the Word of God as it is a lack of knowing what the change process requires.
+It is similar to teaching a child to do right, but he does not follow through with your guidance because he needs to learn how.
 The words appear to fall on deaf ears.
 God’s Word can fall on deaf ears, too (Hebrews 5:11-14).
 Therefore, we must,

 Rick's Books on Amazon